Grief and Bereavement Counseling Overview

 Bereavement and grief aren’t light-hearted topics.
-Bereavement refers to the process of recovering from the death of a loved one, and grief is a reaction for any form of loss.
-Both encompass a wide range of emotions such as fear, anger and deep, deep sadness.
+Bereavement is the recovery process after a loved one dies.
+Grief is the emotional reaction to any type of loss.
+Both encompass a wide range of emotions such as fear, anger, and deep, deep sadness.

 The process of adapting to a loss can dramatically change from person to person, depending on his or her background, beliefs, relationship to the person who’s passed, and other factors.